Inverse scaling can become U-shaped: Acknowledgements

 \section{Acknowledgements}

-Thanks Ethan Perez for feedback that we incorporated into the second arxiv version of the report.
+Thanks Ethan Perez and Ian McKenzie for their help with sharing the Round 2 data in the fourth version of the report.
+Thanks Ethan Perez, Ian McKenzie, and Najoung Kim for help with the third version of the report.
+Thanks Ethan Perez for feedback that we incorporated into the second arXiv version of the report.
 Thanks Denny Zhou, Ed Chi, and Le Hou for feedback on the initial report.
+Finally, we really appreciate the spirit and organization of the Inverse Scaling Prize organizers---thank you!